akrsnr/RaspberryPI_Internet_Radio/README.md

  - Track Artist
  - Track Name

- Then we parse and write the information FIFO created to communicate with LCD display.
+ Then we parse and write the information into FIFO created to communicate with LCD display.

 ## Steps and Photos